 I'm a linguist and PhD student at the University of Texas at Austin.
 My current research investigates the expression of temporal-modal semantics in the Zapotec languages of Oaxaca, Mexico, with a particular focus on Tlacochahuaya Zapotec.
 My broader interests extend to digital humanities and the preservation of language data.
 I'm committed to ethical, community-engaged research that extends beyond the academy.Recent projects:

 I would like to acknowledge that I live on the ancestral territory of the Comanche, Tonkawa, and Sana peoples.
 I further acknowledge the Abenaki people, on whose lands I grew up.
 Many nations have stewarded this land across generations; we should take time to honor their cultures, their histories, and their present experiences.
 I recommend reading An Indigneous People's History of the United States.

 May Helena Plumb is a PhD student in linguistics at the University of Texas at Austin.
 May's research focuses on the documentation and description of Zapotec languages and the linguistic analysis of Colonial Zapotec documents.
-She is an NSF Graduate Research Fellow and a Donald D. Harrington Graduate Fellow.
-Her research has been published in the International Journal of American Linguistics.
+She is an NSF Graduate Research Fellow and a Donald D. Harrington Graduate Fellow, and her research has been published in the International Journal of American Linguistics.